These are our policies for our web site, contact information and emails.

 Any transfers to third countries and the safeguards in place

 Here you will need to specify if the data will be transferred outside of the EU and how this transfer is justified.

 How long will your information be held?
 Here you will need to specify the retention period for which the personal data will be stored, or if that is not possible, the criteria used to determine that period.
 It is important to be aware that the GDPR states that personal data must be kept ‘no longer than is necessary for the purposes’

 What are your rights?
-Here you will need to inform data subjects about their rights under the GDPR including their rights to access and port data, to rectify, erase and restrict his or her data, to object to processing as well as the right to withdraw consent if processing is based on consent.
+Here you will need to inform data subjects about their rights under the GDPR including their rights to access and port data, to rectify, erase and restrict his or her data, to object to the processing as well as the right to withdraw the consent if the processing is based on consent.

 Our general privacy and confidentiality rules

 - We ask for only the minimum information we need to serve you.